 When?
 Every Tuesday and Thursday during the entire month of September 2021.

 - Thursday, September 2, 2021: Access to Women’s Rights (Argentina, Uruguay and Paraguay) at 4pm (EST, Asuncion), 5pm (Buenos Aires, Montevideo), Spanish and English.
-Register here.
+Video recording here.

 - Tuesday, September 7, 2021: Access to Education (Puerto Rico, Dominican Republic and Cuba) at 4pm (EST, San Juan, Santo Domingo, Havana), Spanish and English.
-Register here.
+Video recording here.

 - Tuesday, September 14, 2021: Access to Information on/for Venezuelan Refugees at 4pm (EST, Caracas, Port of Spain), 3pm (Lima, Bogota), Spanish and English.
 Register here.